hep-mirrors/sherpa/Manual/source/manual/parameters/matrix-elements.rst

 The following parameters can be customised:

+:option:`SCHEME`
+  Defines the finite parts of the splitting functions used.
+  Options are:

+  `CS`,
+  this is the standard Catani-Seymour subtraction definition of the splitting functions.
+This is the default for fixed-order calculations.

+  `Dire`,
+  this selects the modified splitting functions used in the Dire dipole shower.
+It is the default for MC@NLO calculations matching to Dire.

+  `CSS`,
+  this selects the modified splitting functions used in the CSS parton shower.
+It is the default for MC@NLO calculations matching to the CSS.

 :option:`ALPHA`
   Specifies a dipole cutoff in the nonsingular region :cite:`Nagy2003tz`.
   Changing this parameter shifts contributions from the subtracted real